netzkolchose/django-computedfields/docs/examples.rst

 Again the auto resolver will throw a cycling exception by default, if you created a cycling update.
-But other than for local computed field dependencies this can be supressed by setting ``COMPUTEDFIELDS_ALLOW_RECURSION`` to ``True`` in `settings.py`, which allows to use computed fields on self referencing models, e.g. tree like structures.
+But other than for local computed field dependencies this can be supressed by setting ``COMPUTEDFIELDS_ALLOW_RECURSION`` to ``True`` in `settings.py`, which allows to use computed fields on self-referencing models, e.g. tree-like structures.
 Note that this currently disables intermodel dependency optimizations project-wide and might result in high "update pressure".
 It also might lead to a `RuntimeError` later on, if you created a real recursion on record level by accident.

 ..
 TIP::

-    Depending on other computed fields is an easy way to lower the "update pressure" later on for complicated dependencies by isolating relatively static entities from fast turning ones.
+    Depending on additional computed fields is an easy way to lower the "update pressure" later on for complicated dependencies by isolating relatively static entities from fast turning ones.